If you need clarification on how California Settlement Privilege really works, this article is going to answer a lot of your questions.

 I. The basis for the evidentiary exclusion of settlement discussions.

 California evidence code section 1152 (modeled on Federal Rule of Evidences 408) provides:

-“(a) Evidence that a person has, in compromise …furnished or offered or promised to furnish money… to another who has sustained …or claims that .., he has sustained .. loss or damage, as well as any conduct or statements made in negotiation thereof, is inadmissible to prove …liability for the loss or damage…”
+“(a) Evidence that a person has, in compromise …furnished or offered or promised to furnish money… to another who has sustained …or claims that .., he has sustained or will sustain.. loss or damage, as well as any conduct or statements made in negotiation thereof, is inadmissible to prove …liability for the loss or damage…”